-I was sticking my nose in the Oriental Lounge, an exclusive area for Club Floor guests, and spotted them.
-They were part of a complimentary spread for Club Floor guests to enjoy for afternoon tea.
+This is where I spotted the salmon and cucumber sandwiches.
+They were part of the complimentary afternoon tea spread for Club Floor guests.
 These simple sandwiches stole the show.

-Having not seen them before I thought they were a clever idea, which is very easy to make.
-For the amount of effort that goes in to making these, which is none, you end up with an eye catching sandwich that would be the perfect addition to a high tea selection.
+Most high tea fare, even though small, can take time to make.
+For the amount of time and effort that goes into making these pretty cucumber and salmon sandwichs, which is none, you end up with an eye catching sandwich.
+The perfect addition to a high tea selection.

 Chic Salmon and Cucumber Sandwiches